BEYOND THE HOROSCOPE: ALL ABOUT ASTROLOGY ASPECTS

 Planets in the same sign together are called “conjunct.”
 The word conjunct springs from a Latin root that means “to join together” or “to yoke.”
 It’s the same place we get the word “conjugal” from – as in conjugal visit.
 As in having sex.

-(I told you should always ask “why?” when studying astrology… You’ll learn fun stuff!)
+(I told you you should always ask “why?” when studying astrology… You’ll learn fun stuff!)

 As mentioned in the example above, planets in sextile, or 60 degrees apart, take on the qualities of Venus.

 Consequently, the planetary energies flow smoothly with a little effort, so they open to new possibilities and new connections.

 And so it’s no surprise its keywords include things like: cooperative, friendly, harmonious, pleasant, easy, relaxed, helpful, balanced, opportunity, soft, lazy.
 These are all Venus’ qualities too.

 Planets that are sextile also share the same Zodiac sign polarity; in other words, they are both either day signs or night signs.
 So they got that going for them too.

 Just like you’d expect from Mars, squares (90 degrees apart) connote achievement through strife.
 The planetary energies conflict.
 However, through effort over time, internal and creative tensions can bring rich rewards.

 The common astrological keywords for squares are all Mars’ related words: achievement, success, power, force, action, excitement, impulsive, challenge, clashes, conflict, confrontation, crisis, discord, disorder, frustration, friction, stress, struggle, tumult, irritation, cross-purposes, antagonism.

 Another way of looking at it, planets in square to one another are sitting in signs with the same mode of action (cardinal or fixed or mutable), but a different polarity and element.
-They have the same style in taking action in the world, but they often have conflicting goals or motivations.
+They have the same style of taking action in the world, but they often have conflicting goals or motivations.
 Hence the friction.

 Jupiter‘s the planet originally known as “justice,” but today we’d think of it more as the planet of feeling like you’re “in the Zone.”
 When you’re graced by a jovial trine (120 degrees), you’ve got that expansive, happy feeling of being supported by the cosmos itself.